tolauwae/phd-thesis/src/remote/remote.typ

 Importantly, WARDuino contains a number of WebAssembly modules, implementing common libraries and functionality for microcontrollers, such as the `Serial` module or the `HTTP` module #circled([C]).
 WebAssembly programs can use the primitives from these modules in order to access the hardware of the microcontrollers.
 Due to the primitives being defined at the level of WebAssembly, it is not always straightforward for developers to use the primitives in their high-level source language.
 Language specific libraries can enhance the interoperability between a source language and the low-level interfaces of the WebAssembly primitives. @remote:interoperability goes into further detail on supporting high-level languages through language specific libraries.

 Microcontrollers often receive signals from peripherals through hardware interrupts.
 These are then typically processed by asynchronous interrupt handlers.
 This way, the embedded device does not have to block execution by actively waiting for input.
 Unfortunately, calling a function asynchronously is not supported by standard WebAssembly.
 In other words, a standard WebAssembly virtual machine cannot call a function to handle asynchronous events such as MQTT messages, hardware interrupts, and so on.
+#note[In @app:mqtt the MQTT _subscribe_ primitive illustates how primitives can receive the table index of callback functions as arguments.]
 To address this shortcoming, we have implemented a novel callback handling system for executing WebAssembly functions when certain events happen.
 WARDuino programs can use this callback handling system to handle asynchronous events.
-The MQTT module, for instance, can be used to register a WebAssembly function from the loaded program#footnote[This is reflected in the interface of the MQTT primitives listed in @fig:mqtt of @app:mqtt, where the #emph[subscribe] primitive expects the table index of a WebAssembly function as an argument.] as a callback for specific events #circled([D]).
+The MQTT module, for instance, can be used to register a WebAssembly function from the loaded program as a callback for specific events #circled([D]).
 Whenever these events occur, our callback handler will invoke the registered function and pass all relevant information to it #circled([E]).
 In the rest of our chapter, we will refer to these functions as callback functions or simply callbacks.

 === WARDuino Interpretation <remote:executing>
 WebAssembly is a stack based language, defined over an implicit operand stack.
 This means WebAssembly runtimes do not have to explicitly use this stack.
 In WARDuino, however, we implement the VM as a stack based virtual machine based on the open source `wac` C-project by Joel Martin#footnote[#link("https://github.com/kanaka/wac");];.
 Our WebAssembly operand stack is implemented as two separate stacks: the main operand stack, and a call stack.
-The call stack keeps track of the active functions and blocks#footnote[In WebAssembly `loop` and `if` instructions are also placed on the call stack as so-called "blocks".
+The call stack keeps track of the active functions and blocks#note[In WebAssembly `loop` and `if` instructions are also placed on the call stack as so-called "blocks".
 These blocks are needed to ensure that branch `(br)` instructions can only jump to safe locations.] of the program and where the execution should continue once they complete.
 When initializing the module, we seed the call stack with a call to the main entry point of the program.
 The main operand stack holds a list of numeric values from which WebAssembly operations pop their arguments, and to which they push their results.
 This stack starts out empty.

 #let tri = text(size: 6pt)[$triangle.filled.r$]
 #algorithm(